Funded by: Senate Bill 1732

 What is the plan for the new courthouse?

-The new, four-story courthouse will replace the current Madera County Courthouse and the Family Law Center.
+The new, four-story courthouse will replace the current Madera County Courthouse and the Family Court Services Division.
 The branch in Bass Lake will remain open.
 The new building holds 10 courtrooms, with additional space for security, public and jury assembly space, administrative space, and other services in approximately 116,000 square feet.
 A secure sallyport, with separate circulation for the transport of in-custody detainees, will increase public safety.
 The new courthouse will consolidate court services for Madera County residents under one roof into an adequately sized, modern courthouse.

 Was renovation considered before the plan to build a new courthouse was decided on?